-To conduct a systematic review of RCTs to evaluate the effectiveness of yoga in individuals with a described injury, disease, medical condition, or pre-clinical condition.
-This will be supplemented with a systematic review of NRSIs for certain populations, settings or outcomes when a NRSI study design is more appropriate or feasible, in line with Cochrane recommendations (38).
+To conduct a systematic review of RCTs that evaluate the effectiveness of Tai Chi in individuals with a described injury, disease, medical condition, or preclinical condition.
+This will be supplemented with a systematic review of NRSIs for certain populations, settings or outcomes when a NRSI study design is more appropriate or feasible, in line with Cochrane recommendations (55).

-The intent is to evaluate the evidence representative of the populations and conditions commonly seen by yoga instructors in Australia, the intervention(s) commonly used by the instructor, and outcomes that align with the reasons why patients use yoga and/or instructors administer yoga.
+The intent is to evaluate the evidence representative of the populations and conditions commonly seen by Tai Chi instructors in Australia, the intervention(s) commonly used by the instructor, and outcomes that align with the reasons why patients use Tai Chi and/or instructors administer Tai Chi.